moorepants/learn-multibody-dynamics/lagrange.rst

 Some ideas behind generalized momentum will be discussed with the following example, which is a simplified version of the falling cat example:
 * body A is a cylinder that can rotate wrt ground around same axis as gravity: :math:`\hat{n}_z``
 * body B is a cylinder that can rotate wrt body A around same axis as gravity
 * body C is a cylinder that can rotate wrt body C around a (body fixed) axis perpendicular to gravity :math:`\hat{b}_x`
- * There are two actuators providing a torque on the joints between bodies A and B and bodies B and C respectively This example will also show how to apply motor torques at joints.
+* There are two actuators providing a torque on the joints between bodies A and B and bodies B and C respectively.

+This example will also show how to apply motor torques at joints.

 .. jupyter-execute::